equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 <hr>

-We use data flow diagrams because they provide us with a simple representation of how data, and thus threats, flow through a system.
+❗️We use data flow diagrams because they provide us with a simple representation of how data, and thus threats, flow through a system.

 ---